againstxcurrent/bitrix-nginx-php-fpm/README.md

-# bitrix-nginx-fpm without mysql and msmtp and push and pull, it may be linked with docker-compose
+# bitrix-nginx-fpm without mysql and msmtp and push'n'pull, it may be linked with docker-compose